husarion/panther_ros/panther_lights/README.md

 #### BatteryAnimation

 Animation of type `battery_animation` returning frame to display based on `param` value representing battery percentage.
-Animation displays two stripes moving towards the edges stopping at a point representing battery percentage and filling back to the center.
+The animation displays two stripes moving towards the edges, stopping at a point representing battery percentage and filling back to the center.
 Color changes from red (battery discharged) to green (battery full).

 ### ChargingAnimation